Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 Tier 1 = Moderator, 2 = Admin, 3 = Owner.
 Checks are `>=`, so an Owner can run everything.

-`!ow help` lists only the commands the caller's own tier can actually use, so it doubles as a quick check of what tier the server thinks you are.
+`!ow help` lists only what the caller's own tier can use, so it doubles as a check of what tier the server thinks you are.

 ---

 ## Targeting a player

-Anywhere `[player]` appears, the query is resolved in this order:
+Anywhere `[player]` appears, the query resolves in this order:

 1. **`me`** or **`self`** — you
 2. **A numeric player id** — `!ow players` lists them